ucsb-cs24-m24/cs24-m24/_lab/lab05.md

 Once you have implemented the bst that represents a player's hand, you must use it and put it altogether in `main.cpp` that implements the game using your custom implementation (your logic for this program should be very similar to `main_set.cpp` except you should not use std::set and use your custom BST implementation instead).

-Correct output after running `make` and then running `./game alice_cards.txt bob_cards.txt` should be exactly the same as before.
+Correct output after running `make` and then running `./game alice_cards.txt bob_cards.txt` should produce the exact same output as before (when you ran `game_set` with the given input files).

 ## Testing your custom BST
 An additional requirement is that you write a set of unit tests for your